New Patient Exam

 A clinical exam is more commonly referred to as a routine check up.
-This check up lets your dentist essentially take inventory of the overall health of your mouth and teeth and diagnose any potential problems you may have.
+A new patient exam lets your dentist essentially take inventory of the overall health of your mouth and teeth and diagnose any potential problems you may have.

 A. The first thing your dentist will check during the exam is your face and neck.
 Checking visually, your dentist will look for any abnormalities, such as lumps, bumps or swelling.